What do DMEK and DSAEK stand for, and what is the difference between these two transplants?

 What have we done to advance DMEK surgery?

-Should my surgeon ever choose DSAEK over a DMEK?
+Should my surgeon ever chose DSAEK over a DMEK?

 As mentioned above, most cornea surgeons do not perform DMEK.
 It requires more practice and experience.
 Although we may still select DSAEK for very specific cases, we typically recommend DMEK for most patients.